BrianC9/crm-react/Readme.md

 3. Tailwind
 ## Features improved
 - Tanstack table
+- Check if the email is taken to prevent email duplciates
-- Fetching extenarl data from an API
+- Fetching external data from an API
 ### React tech stack:
 - React Router DOM V6